seven1m/sidekiq-clutch/README.md

 If the previous step in a series was a batch of parallel jobs, then `previous_results` will be an array containing all the results from all the parallel jobs.

+Some notes:
-Note: results are always in an array, even if there was only a single prior job run in series.
+- Results are always in an array, even if there was only a single prior job run in series.
+- Results are serialized as JSON and temporarily stored in Redis, so only return small-ish values.

 ## Handling Failure